chinkiuc/engg1340_group_project/README.md

 # How to play

-A Dual Game.
+A 3 in one Game.
-First is a text guessing game and the second is Hangman.
+First is a text guessing game, the second is Hangman and the third is single and double player tic-tac-toe.
 The user gets to choose what he/she wishes to play.

 **Game 1 :video_game:-- WordFever!**